 • Travel service providers can enhance the online visibility of services across many travel agencies

-• Ensures a leveled playing field between individual hotels and large hotel chains
+• Ensures a level playing field between individual hotels and large hotel chains

 • Provides a vast inventory of travel options at your fingertips

-• Travel agents gain direct access to booking systems of travel vendors, like airlines and hotels
+• Travel bookers gain direct access to booking systems of travel vendors, like airlines and hotels

 • Easy accessibility to a broad spectrum of travel services like tours, rail tickets, cruises, and car rentals besides hotel and airlines

-• Travel agents can serve several clients at a time, increasing revenues
+• Travel bookers can serve several clients at a time, increasing their overall revenues

-• Travel agents need not process complex contracts with vendors
+• Travel bookers do not need to process complex contracts with vendors

-Travel agents can broaden their client bases by including international tourists and corporate clients using the Global Distribution System.
-The GDS enables OTAs to achieve global outreach and enhance the travel shopping experience to establish brand image.
+Travel bookers can broaden their client bases by including international tourists and corporate clients using the Global Distribution System.
+The GDS enables OTAs to achieve global outreach and enhance the travel booking experience to establish brand image.

-The Global Distribution System minimizes marketing costs by helping individual travel agents compete with Online Travel Agencies.
+The Global Distribution System minimizes marketing costs by helping individual travel bookers compete with online travel agencies.
 The GDS flight booking system assures transparency of prices and provides real-time insights to take maximum benefits of discounted rates.

 Suggested Read: How Do Corporate Travel Agents Help In Efficient Business Trips